 Our common stock is quoted on The NASDAQ National Market under the symbol "ARCC."
 We completed the initial public offering of our common stock in October 2004 at the price of \$15.00 per share.
 Prior to such date there was no public market for our common stock.
+Our common stock continues to trade in excess of net asset value.
+There can be no assurance, however, that our shares will continue to trade at a premium to our net asset value.

 The following table sets forth the range of high and low closing prices of our common stock as reported on The NASDAQ National Market and the dividends declared by us for each fiscal quarter since our initial public offering.
-The stock quotations are interdealer quotations and do not include markups, markdowns or commissions.
+The stock quotations are interdealer quotations and do not include markups, markdowns or commissions and may not necessarily represent actual transactions.

-Price e Range Premium/ Discount of High Sales Premium/ Discount of Low G I Pi II 10 NAV(1) High Low Price to NAV Sales Price to NAV Cash Divid Share Fiscal 2005 First quarter (through January 2005) , \$ \$ > Fiscal 2004 Fourth quarter \$ (% % \$ 0.30
+Price I Range Premium/ Discount of High Sales Premium/ Discount of Low N (AV(1) High Low Price to NAV Sales Price to NAV Cash Dividend Per Share(2) Fiscal 2005 First quarter (through January , 2005) { 5 \$ Fiscal 2004 Fourth quarter \$ 14.43 19.75 15.00 36.9% 4.0% \$ \$ 0.30

-- (1) Net asset value per share is determined as of the last day in the relevant quarter and therefore may not reflect the net asset value per share on the date of the high and low sales prices.
-The net asset values shown are based on outstanding shares at the end of each period. - (2) Represents the dividend declared in the specified quarter. - Net asset value has not yet been calculated for this period. - No dividend has yet been declared for this quarter.
+(1) Net asset value per share is determined as of the last day in the relevant quarter and therefore may not reflect the net asset value per share on the date of the high and low closing sales prices.
+The net asset values shown are based on outstanding shares at the end of each period.

+(2) Represents the dividend declared in the specified quarter.

+Net asset value has not yet been calculated for this period.

+No dividend has yet been declared for this quarter.

-On January 11, 2005, the last reported sales price of our common stock on The NASDAQ National Market was \$18.25 per share.
-As of January , 2005, we had stockholders of record.
+On February 1, 2005, the last reported sales price of our common stock on The NASDAQ National Market was \$18.38 per share.
+As of January 31, 2005, we had 3 stockholders of record (including Cede & Co.).